emesik/cardano-python/docs/source/wallet.rst

 Working with wallets
 ====================

-The example presented in the :doc:`quickstart chapter <quickstart>` will certainly fail in your environment, as you don't have the same wallet created yet.
+The example presented in the :doc:`quickstart section <quickstart>` will certainly fail in your environment, as you don't have the same wallet created yet.
 In order to set up a new wallet, you need to learn first about two kinds of objects: